 Doug was immediately enthusiastic and we set up a call to discuss the effort.
 He agreed to join the steering committee of the Million Acre Parks Project, alongside Oscar-nominated actor Ethan Hawke, best-selling author Douglas Brinkley, former elected officials like state Sen. Kip Averitt (R ) and Land Commissioner Garry Mauro (D), and leading conservationists like George Cofer, Ann Hamilton and Jarid Manos.

-When I let Doug know that we were organizing a media briefing on the campaign, he reached out to Tan Parker (R – Denton), then a state Representative and soon to be a state Senator, to invite him to speak at our webinar.
-Parker gave enthusiastic support for using some of the state’s budget surplus for a major investment in parks and conservation – and committed to carry a bill to make it happen.
+When I let Doug know that we were organizing a media briefing on the campaign, he reached out to Tan Parker (R – Denton), then a state Representative and soon to be a state Senator, to invite him to speak at our webinar and to carry the bill.

 Our media release was widely covered in the media, including in the Houston Chronicle, the Dallas Morning News, NPR (which ran on stations around the state), and Spectrum News.
 We also wrote op-eds which ran in the Houston Chronicle, Waco Tribune-Herald, the Beaumont Enterprise and the Fort Worth Star-Telegram.
 Doug Deason co-wrote an op-ed with me in the Dallas Morning News.
 Ethan Hawke shared a link to our campaign with his one million followers on Instagram.

 Working with Sen. Parker, we decided to propose an amendment to the constitution (SJR 74), where the money would sit outside of the general revenue process and thus not be subject to spending caps – or raids on the fund by future Legislatures.
 But that came with a challenge: we’d need to get votes of two-thirds of members in each legislative chamber to pass an amendment, not just the usual majority vote that other bills require.